gojomo/zibcoin.org/index.md

 ---
-title: Ƶ is for 'zibcoin', a friendlier name for µBTC (microbitcoin)
+title: Ƶ is for 'zib' ('zibcoin'), a friendlier name for µBTC (microbitcoin)
 layout: minimal
 ---